francoalvaa/Vocal-Isolator-Notebook/README.md

 In many audio recordings, such as songs or podcasts, vocals and instrumental tracks are mixed together.
 The purpose of this notebook is to utilize yt-dlp and spleeter, two popular libraries in the open-source community, to perform vocal isolation.

 yt-dlp:
-yt-dlp is an enhanced version of the popular YouTube-DL library that allows downloading audio and video content from various platforms, including YouTube.
+yt-dlp is an enhanced version of the popular yt-dl library that allows downloading audio and video content from various platforms.
 It provides a wide range of options and flexibility to retrieve audio data from online sources.

 spleeter:
 Spleeter is a powerful library built on top of the Deezer Research source separation engine.
 It utilizes deep learning techniques to separate audio sources from a mixed signal.
 Spleeter's pre-trained models can effectively separate vocals and instrumental tracks, even in complex and densely mixed audio sources.